 Specific arrangements are made in advance through the Religious Education Office.
 Traditionally adults are brought into the Church through the process known as R.C.I.A.
 (Rite of Christian Initiation of Adults).
 Children over 7 years of age are brought into the Church through the same RICA process adapted for children.

 Baptisms are not celebrated during Lent, except in an emergency.
 Special dates and times can be scheduled in extraordinary cases (military service, grandparent and godparent trips).
-Please contact the Office of Faith Formation.
+Please contact the Parish Office.

 Resources for our Community